SalvIac/pysdvuln/README.md

 # pysdvuln
-Tools for SDOF state-dependent fragility/vulnerability subjected to sequences
+Tools for developing state-dependent fragility/vulnerability subjected to sequences